THE NEVIN LAW FIRM

 - Can your will be contested?

-There are very few grounds that enable your will to be contested in probate court.
-The primary reasons for contesting a will involve improperly executed wills or beneficiaries unduly influencing the testators.
-An experienced Nashville estate planning attorney can help you ensure that your will is properly executed and not contested
+There are very few grounds that enable a will to be contested in probate court.
+The primary reasons for contesting range from improperly executed wills to lacking mental capacity or to beneficiaries unduly influencing the testator.
+We assist other attorneys with their contested estates.

 There is never a better time than today for estate planning